 Physical therapy plays an integral role in meeting your health care needs.
 At the Rehab Center, our physical therapy team is specially trained to help you regain your ability to live your life; making you stronger and more flexible, easing your pain, helping you learn the things you need to do to lead a healthier, more active lifestyle.
-Through evaluation and individualized treatment programs, our staff of physical therapists can both, treat existing problems, and provide preventive health care for people with a variety of needs.
+Through evaluation and individualized treatment programs, our staff of physical therapists can both, treat existing problems and provide preventative health care for people with a variety of needs.

 Evaluation and Treatment